Fire

 Full travel advice: Local contacts

-We continue to advise you do not travel to Ukraine due to the volatile security environment and military conflict.
+We continue to advise do not travel to Ukraine due to the volatile security environment and military conflict.
+There is a risk to life.
 If you're currently in Ukraine, we urge you to depart if it's safe to do so.

 Plan for delays at land border crossings.
 Expect disruption to travel and changes at short notice.
 Make sure you have an adequate supply of food, water, medication and fuel.

-For more information on entry requirements for countries bordering Ukraine read the travel advice:
+For more information on entry requirements for countries bordering Ukraine, read the travel advice:

-In most cases Australians departing Ukraine must present a valid Australian passport.
+In most cases, Australians departing Ukraine must present a valid Australian passport.

-Russian military action in Ukraine has severely limited our ability to provide consular assistance to Australians and Australians should not expect increased consular support.
+Russia's full-scale invasion of Ukraine has severely limited our ability to provide consular assistance to Australians, and you should not expect increased consular support.
 The Australian Government will not be able to evacuate you from Ukraine.
+Subscribe and follow the advice on the Smartraveller website and social media.

-If despite our advice you remain in Ukraine:
+If, despite our advice, you remain in Ukraine:

 The security situation in Ukraine continues to be volatile.
 Public protests and events that draw large groups of people can turn violent.